amygdala

 Related Articles:

-- In Their Own Words: Reports From the International Fragile X WorkshopThe 18th International Fragile X and Related Neurodevelopmental Disorders Workshop in Quebec, Canada, was a great success, featuring Fragile X much more heavily than any previous meeting in this series!
-We asked our speakers to summarize their work in their own words, with brief updates from researchers investigating Fragile X.
+- In Their Own Words: Reports From the International Fragile X WorkshopThe 18th International Fragile X Workshop in Quebec was a great success, featuring more Fragile X research than ever before!

 - Examining the Amygdala in Mouse Models of Fragile XWith a $63,000 grant from FRAXA Research Foundation in 2006, Dr. Joseph LeDoux and his team at New York University studied the role of the amygdala in Fragile X syndrome using mouse models.